Research

 • Contribute to the transfer and uptake of new knowledge to improve respiratory health.

-We co-ordinate the Global Health Respiratory Network of 10 UK based UK National Institute for Health Research (NIHR)- research projects, including over 40 global partners.
-We continue to publish papers from the EU Horizon 2020 funded FRESH AIR project, which we successfully bid for, and where we led the stakeholder engagement and knowledge transfer work package.
-We lead the stakeholder engagement and knowledge transfer programme of NIHR Breathe Well and have created a new Teach the Teacher programme to strengthen the uptake of findings from NIHR RECHARGE.
-We co-lead the stakeholder engagement programme of NIHR RESPIRE.
-We also led the UNLOCK project enabling primary care researchers to coordinate and share datasets of relevant diagnostic and follow-up variables for COPD and asthma management in primary care.
+We co-ordinate the Global Health Respiratory Network of UK -funded global health respiratory research projects, including over 40 global partners.
+We lead two work packages of a new EU- Horizon and UKRI-funded programme FRESHAIR4LIfe, preventing adolescent exposure to air pollution and tobacco, meanwhile continuing to publish papers from the EU Horizon 2020 funded FRESH AIR project, which we successfully bid for, and where we led the stakeholder engagement and knowledge transfer work package.
+We led the stakeholder engagement and knowledge transfer programme of NIHR Breathe Well and have created a new Teach the Teacher programme to strengthen the uptake of findings from NIHR RECHARGE.
+We co-lead the stakeholder engagement programme of NIHR RESPIRE (see our stakeholder engagement guide) We led the UNLOCK project enabling primary care researchers to coordinate and share datasets of relevant diagnostic and follow-up variables for COPD and asthma management in primary care.